When does the body utilize fat efficiently as a fuel, and should you be consuming more fats or carbs when it comes to

 We also start to fatigue quickly when our glycogen reserves are depleted, so for the first athlete that could be at the ¾ of the race or at mile 21 in a marathon at 8 min/mile pace.
 Does “hitting the wall” sound familiar?

 Overall, this is just to show you the advantages of ME for endurance events.
 There are other advantages such for your health, your energy levels, and your stomach.

-Most people report feeling great when they train their body to burn more fat: less sugar craving, less bonking, less eating during training and as a big result less GI (stomach) distress.
+Most people report feeling great when they train their body to use fat as fuel: less sugar craving, less bonking, less eating during training and as a big result less GI (stomach) distress.

 But remember, everyone will adapt differently based on run history, gender, eating habits, age and current fitness levels.
 You can certainly lower carbohydrates too much and create a major problem for yourself too so make gradual adjustments.